 English camps are short, intensive courses where kids get sent to fully immerse themselves in English for a period of time.
 Usually around 1 month.
 The idea is that they are only allowed to speak English for the duration of the contract.

 It’s a bit of a mixture really but the majority of people who work at English camps are the ‘teach-travel’ type.
 Normally aged between 22-35, people are traveling in Asia and want to bolster their travel fund.
 There are also an older group of teachers who may be retirees.

-When are these English camps?
+When are these camps?

-They normally run in the summer or winter although their dates are never set in stone.
+There are English Summer Camps and English Winter Camps.
+But dates are never set in stone.
 Factor in something around December 26th-January 30th and July 15th to August 15th, give or take a week or so.

 Where can I work at an English Camp?